 - Love it 4

-Over the years, Flora kindled such long-lasting affection among European women that they passed it onto their daughters.
 One was Princess Caroline of Monaco, who wore a blouse in her “mother’s” scarf-print as a teenager; another, the much younger Frida Giannini, whose own mother loved the print as a girl in Rome.
 Re-connecting with that desirable emotion, Giannini’s revived Flora on printed canvas bags for summer 2005 was met with overwhelming demand.
-Other Flora variations, re-scaled, re-colored and abstracted, made it onto Forties/Seventies inspired print dresses for summer 2006, into jewellery and on evening bags.
+Other Flora variations, re-scaled, re-coloured and abstracted, made it onto Forties/Seventies inspired print dresses for summer 2006, into jewellery and on evening bags.
 They were all hits: living proof of the power of a Gucci icon 40 years after it was first imagined.